IamtherealShouvik/individual-value/README.md

 # IV
-This calculator will evaluate the Individual Value (IV) of any Pokemon, as per Pokemon GO.
+This calculator will evaluate the Individual Value (IV) of any pokémon, as per Pokémon GO.<br>
-In the code attached, enter 3 values - Attack, Defense & Stamina (A, D & S).
+Enter 3 values - <b>Attack</b>, <b>Defense</b> & <b>Stamina</b> (A, D & S).<br>
-Values for each can only be in the range of 0 - 15, resulting in a total of 4096 outcomes.
+Value of a stat can only be in the range of 0 - 15, resulting in a total of 4096 outcomes.<br>
-Any value entered outside this range, will result in program termination.
+Any value entered outside this range, will print an error message & result in program termination.

 Thank you.